 Crop Insurance Deadline Nears in Connecticut

-Apple, Grape, and Peach Growers Need to Make Insurance Decisions Soon
+Growers with Spring Planted Crops Need to Make Insurance Decisions Soon

-RALEIGH, N.C., Oct.
-19, 2020 — The USDA’s Risk Management Agency (RMA) reminds Connecticut apple, grape, and peach growers that the final date to apply for crop insurance coverage on most spring-planted crops for the 2021 crop year is November 20.
-Current policyholders who wish to make changes to their existing policies also have until November 20 to do so.
+RALEIGH, N.C., Feb.
+12, 2021 — The USDA’s Risk Management Agency (RMA) reminds Connecticut growers that the final date to apply for crop insurance coverage on most spring-planted crops for the 2021 crop year is March 15.
+Current policyholders who wish to make changes to their existing policies also have until March 15 to do so.
 Growers also have until March 15 to apply for coverage under the Whole-Farm Revenue Protection policy.

 Federal crop insurance is critical to the farm safety net.
 It helps producers and owners manage revenue risks and strengthens the rural economy.
 Coverage for corn, fresh market sweet corn, fresh market tomatoes, potatoes, and tobacco is available in select counties.
 Additional information can be found on the Actuarial Information Browser page on the RMA website.

-Growers are encouraged to visit their crop insurance agent soon to learn specific details for the 2021 crop year, including insurance for apples, grapes, and peaches.
-Additional crops or counties may be eligible for coverage under a written agreement.
+Growers are encouraged to visit their crop insurance agent soon to learn specific details for the 2021 crop year.
+Additional crops may be eligible for coverage under a written agreement.
 Crop insurance coverage decisions must be made on or before the sales closing date.

 Crop insurance is sold and delivered solely through private crop insurance agents.
 A list of crop insurance agents is available online using the RMA Agent Locator.
 Producers can use the RMA Cost Estimator to get a premium amount estimate of their insurance needs online.
 Learn more about crop insurance and the modern farm safety net at www.rma.usda.gov.

 USDA is an equal opportunity provider, employer and lender.